filesmuggler/rpi-logger/README.md

 # RPI Logger
-Script for automatic logging into RPI with SSH
+Script for automatic logging into RPI with SSH.

 ## Requirements
-Before first use make sure to have nmap, ssh, sshpass and net-tools installed For proper operation You MUST provide some data about your RPI
+Before first use make sure to have nmap, ssh, sshpass and net-tools installed.
+For proper operation You MUST provide some data about your RPI.

 ## Algorithm
 Progam execution steps: